 - Heavy and tractor-trailer truck drivers

-- Light truck or delivery services drivers
+- Light truck or delivery service drivers

 Stay Tuned for the Next Monthly Jobs Report

-We’ll see you again in June when we’ll release our next take on the monthly jobs report.
+We’ll see you again in December when we’ll release our next take on the monthly jobs report.